A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Introduction

-In this work, we extend our real-space RPA framework to general small molecules using the FEM.
-Inspired by the work of Betzinger et al. \cite{betzinger2012precise,betzinger2013precise,betzinger2015precise}, and the concept of $ \Delta$-learning in the field of machine learning\cite{ramakrishnan2015big}, we have pioneered a method that combines real-space finite element(FE) techniques with a finite atomic-orbital basis, significantly accelerating the convergence of the energy with respect to the FE grid.
-We refer to this approach as the Delta-Sternheimer approach.
-By FE Delta-Sternheimer approach, we obtain numerically converged all-electron RPA atomization energies.
-This overcomes our previous restriction to atomic and diatomic systems.
-More importantly, the approach of combining real-space techniques with atomic orbitals holds tremendous application potential.
-This work is expected to inspire solutions to basis-set error issues in other electronic-structure methods.
+In this work, we extend our real-space RPA framework from diatomic molecules \cite{peng2024textit} to general molecules using the FEM.
+Inspired by the work of Betzinger et al. \cite{betzinger2012precise,betzinger2013precise,betzinger2015precise} and the concept of $ \Delta$-learning in the field of machine learning \cite{ramakrishnan2015big}, we develop an approach that combines real-space FE techniques with a finite AO basis set, significantly accelerating the convergence of the energy with the FE grid.
+We refer to this approach as the \textit{Delta-Sternheimer method}.
+With this method, we can obtain numerically converged all-electron RPA atomization energies for general molecules, thus eliminating the previous restriction to atomic and diatomic systems.
+More importantly, the approach of combining real-space techniques with AO holds tremendous application potential to address the basis set error issues in other electronic-structure methods such as $GW$.
+We apply the Delta-Sternheimer method to determine the energy ordering of different configurations of water dimers and the atomization energies of G2 molecules.
+These are used as reference numbers to benchmark the remaining basis set energies of the conventional sum-over-states (SOS) approach with AO basis sets.

+The rest of this work is organized as follows.
+In Section \ref{sec:method}, we present the FE Delta-Sternheimer method developed in this work.
+In Section \ref{sec:implement}, we describe the practical implementation details of the FE Delta-Sternheimer method.
+In Section \ref{sec:result and disscutions}, we benchmark the FE Delta-Sternheimer method and apply it to determine the energy hierarchy of the water dimers.
+Furthermore, we report accurate RPA atomization energies for 50 representative molecules, providing a reliable numerical benchmark for future studies.
+Section~\ref{sec:summary} concludes this paper.
+Further details are provided in the Appendices.
+In Appendix~\ref{appendix:fem}, the basic concepts of the finite element method and the adaptive mesh refinement technique are introduced.
+Additional convergence tests and the details of the computation of the residual function $D_a$ are provided in Appendices~\ref{appendix:converge-test} and \ref{appendix:Da}, respectively.
+In Appendix~\ref{appendix:convergence_RI_error}, we systematically examine the errors associated with the resolution-of-identity (RI) approximation.
+Finally, additional computational results are presented in Appendix~\ref{appendix:result-sup}.